CocoaPods/blog.cocoapods.org/_posts/2014-12-25-Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 @end
 ```

-And you get an error like the one below, don't let it fool you.
+And if you get an error like the one below, don't let it fool you.

 {% breaking_image /assets/blog_img/Frameworks-Developers/bananakit-error-non-modular-headers.png %}